 Does Thrifty Allow Pets in Rental Cars?

-Thrifty Australia quite clearly state in their FAQs that pets are not allowed to travel in any Thrifty rental vehicles.
-The only exception is for service animals.
-They also state “cleaning fees may apply at the discretion of each Thrifty location if pet hair or other material is found in the vehicle”.
+Thrifty Australia up until recently stated in their online FAQs that pets are not allowed to travel in any Thrifty rental vehicles, with the only exception made for service animals.
+They also stated “cleaning fees may apply at the discretion of each Thrifty location if pet hair or other material is found in the vehicle”.

 Alternatives to Renting a Car